segmentio/segment-docs/src/connections/destinations/catalog/gist/index.md

 ---
 [Gist](https://getgist.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a marketing and support platform that helps companies attract visitors, convert leads, and support customers.

 This destination is maintained by Gist.
-For any issues with the destination, please [reach out to their team](mailto:support@getgist.com).
+For any issues with the destination, [contact the Gist Support team](mailto:support@getgist.com).

 ## Getting Started
 {% include content/connection-modes.md %}